-I don’t know what came over him, but he suddenly slapped our baby, his meaty palm landing smack on her left cheek.
+I didn’t know what came over him, but he suddenly slapped our baby, his meaty palm landing smack on her left cheek.

-She was momentarily stunned into silence, before she burst into fresh tears, her wails shriller and more piercing this time.
+She was momentarily stunned into silence, before she burst into fresh tears, her wails shriller and more piercing.
 A trickle of blood appeared on the corner of her mouth.